 So now you have a pet cat or an emotional support cat of your very own!
 We at Emotional Pet Support have an article dedicated just for you!
-Read on about the top 10 cat poisons you need to have your cat avoid so they you can keep it safe and healthy:
+Read on about the top 10 cat poisons you need to have your cat avoid so that you can keep it safe and healthy:

 The variety of lily determines whether it is relatively harmless or potentially deadly.
 Non-toxic varieties include the Calla, Peace and Peruvian, and typically cause irritation of the upper GI tract.
 Toxic lilies — including the Tiger, Asiatic, Stargazer, Casablanca, Rubrum, Day, Japanese Show and Easter lily — can prove deadly for your cat.
 Just a tiny amount of any portion of these plants can cause kidney failure.